Alisher Navoi Opera and Ballet Theatre, Uzbekistan - Things to Do in Alisher Navoi Opera and Ballet Theatre

 Insider Tips

-Always carry cash in small denominations as many vendors and restaurants don't accept cards, and ATMs can be limited in some areas
+Always carry cash in small denominations, as many places don't accept cards and change can be hard to come by

 Explore Activities in Alisher Navoi Opera and Ballet Theatre